radius-project/docs/docs/content/operations/providers/index.md

    ```
    Replace it with your service principal appId, password and tenant id

-1. Update your environment with your Azure subscription and resource group
+1. Update your environment with your Azure subscription and resource group.
+This is where Azure resources will be deployed.
    ```bash
    rad env update <myenv> --azure-subscription-id <subscriptionid> --azure-resource-group <resourcegroupname>
    ```